TylerMclaughlin/neji_calculator/README.md

 To calculate a NEJI tuning, you must provide the following three arguments:

-* the EDO you wish to approximate or "un-temper" with just intervals,
+* the EDO you wish to approximate or "un-temper" via just intervals,
 * a comma-separated list of 'generators':  the integers that can be used for the denominator of the just intervals.
 No spaces allowed here!
 * a name for the generated .scl file.